victoraldir/ParkingCronSample/README.md

 # ParkingCronSample
-The app notifies user about its parking time through alarms notifications.

-It is an easy way to keep you informed about the remaining time.
+Avoid being clamped.
+This utility basically notifies drivers when their parking time is about to run out.

 Screenshots
 -------------